ArticlesAvoid Injury Around Barbecue Grills

 Do not store food or beverages in vessels that are highly decorated on the inside.

-Be aware that washing, boiling, or other processing can remove lead from pottery.
+Be aware that no amount of washing, boiling, or other processing can remove lead from pottery.

 If you want to be completely sure that a piece of pottery is safe, the only way to find out is to have it tested.
 You can buy test kits at your local hardware store, or have the pottery tested by a lab.
 If you cannot test the pottery or otherwise ensure it is from a reliable manufacturer, don't use it for cooking, serving, or storing food or beverages.